INSIDE: How to turn old thrift store nightstands into easy stylish storage bench with custom seated cushion. 1 day furniture makeover.

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 To read more, please see my disclosure page.

-Make a Stylish Bench from Nightstands in 1 Day
+How to Make Easy Stylish Bench from Nightstands

 Any DIY project is a great excuse to try a new product.
 This makeover was successful thanks to spray paint and we discovered a cool new paint product which helped to transform these nightstands from retro to stylish!